 Visiting Arequipa was a nice sneak preview into Peruvian life.
 Machu Picchu was a dream come true and the Sacred Valley was inspiring.
 But what was the most fun thing I did in Peru?
 What made me giggle with joy and ecstatic with excitement?
-Riding a dune buddy and sandboarding in Huacachina Peru!
+I took one of the Huacachina tours and went sandboarding and drove a dune buddy in Huacachina Peru!

 Huacachina is a small desert oasis, just a 10 minutes (and 10 Soles) cab ride from Ica.
 It has everything you would imagine of an oasis.
 A lake in the middle of the oasis, lined by waving palm trees in the arid dry wind.
 It has shabby little hotels and hostels but most of all: the dunes towering over the little town and the oasis.